 Policies to track employee reimbursements should not be overlooked when it comes to bookkeeping practices.
-A clear policy that sets out a reimbursement process in dealing with employee expenses and receipts ensures there are no misunderstandings about claims and staff expenses.
-This article sets out helpful guidelines to give you the necessary focus points to put your policy in place.
+A clear policy that sets out a reimbursement process when dealing with employee expenses and receipts ensures there are no misunderstandings about claims and staff expenses.

-Setting an expenses policy and procedure not only provides guidelines for your employees, but also is of particular importance for accounting and compliance.
+Setting an expense policy and procedure not only provides guidelines for your employees but is also of particular importance for accounting and compliance.
 You are required to keep a record of employee expenses to prove they are genuine so make sure you are doing it correctly.
 This article will take you through some guidelines to help you prepare an employee reimbursement policy.

-Your policy and guidelines should be short and concise; your employees shouldn’t have to read a fifty-page document before they jump in a taxi.
-Make the policy simple, clear and appropriate.
-If you keep it straightforward, firm and fair, then your employees are more likely to comply with it.
+When drafting a reimbursement policy, your guidelines should be short and concise.
+Your employees should not have to read a 50-page document before they jump into a taxi.
+Further, if you keep it straightforward, firm and fair, then your employees are more likely to comply with it.

 2. Draft the Terms of the Reimbursement Policy

-What your expense policy contains should be clearly explained and aligned with the employee’s job role in the business.
+What your expense policy contains should be clearly explained and in alignment with the employee’s role in the business.
 The initial step should be to identify the expenditure that the staff member needs to complete their job role effectively.
-Often the business will include extra privileges which staff may expense, and this is at the employer’s discretion.
+Often the business will include extra privileges that staff may expense, although this is at the employer’s discretion.

 3. Record Expenses

 A great way to record expenses is to have your employees submit expenses online and remotely.
-As businesses become mobile and, workforces become global it is important that your submission process adapts to this change.
-At LegalVision we utilise the Xero platform that allows employees to submit and approve expenses on the go.
-Ensuring you are utilising technology not only helps with mobile workforces it also improves accuracy and provides data for analysis; a vital business tool.
+For example, Xero is a popular platform that allows employees to submit and approve expenses on the go.
+Ensuring you are utilising technology not only helps with mobile workforces but also improves accuracy and provides data for analysis, which can be a vital business tool.

 4. Approve Expenses

-You may also choose to enforce accountability for approving the expenses.
+You may also choose to enforce accountability for approving expenses.
 Make managers accountable and ensure they have the confidence to push back on non-compliant submissions.
-This should be a vital aim for your expenses policy if an employee is allowed to expenses their taxi home from the staff party so should another employee.
-Having these parameters in place, and ensuring you stick to them, will ensure you avoid any potential employee bias and conflicts.
-It is best practice to make managers approve expenses, especially as the business grows this can be a vital aspect of your expense policy.
+This should be a vital aim of your expenses policy as if one employee is allowed to expense their taxi home from the staff party, so should all the other employees.
+Having these parameters in place and ensuring you stick to them will ensure you avoid any potential employee bias and conflict.
+It is best practice to make managers approve expenses, especially as the business grows.
+This can be a vital aspect of your expense policy.

 It is important not to forget the Goods and Services Tax (GST).
-If you are a business that is registered for GST with the ATO then you might be entitled to GST credits for payments, you make to your employees for their expenses.
-To be able to claim these credits you will need to have the relevant documents, and you must ensure that the documents comply with the legislative requirements.
-This is, even more, reason why you should put your expenses policy in place.
+If you are a business that is registered for GST with the ATO, then you might be entitled to GST credits for payments you make to your employees for their expenses.
+To be able to claim these credits, you will need to have the relevant documents and ensure that these documents comply with the legislative requirements.

 5. Track Employee Reimbursements and Review the Policy

-Make sure you regularly review and update your expense policy and the procedures of how to submit expenses.
-This is key to any policy; you should review your policy regularly, and feedback from employees can greatly assist with this aspect.
-Make sure you are up to date with new technology and processes that may assist both your employees and your business to better the process.
+Finally, you should ensure you regularly review and update your expense policy and the procedures of how to submit expenses.
+This includes keeping up to date with new technologies and processes that can assist both your employees and your business with this process.